wonderlili/pokemon-api-table-lab/README.md

 #### Challenge 1: Add more abilities to your 'charizard' base hash.

-The excerpt only contains two of 100s of the abilities in the Pokemon API response.
+The excerpt only contains two of the 100s of abilities and stats in the Pokemon API response.
 How would you change the charizard base hash?
 Would you have to change #get_ability_details to include the new information in your table?

 #### Challenge 2: Change the titles of both tables ("Charizard's Stats" and "Charizard's Abilities") to be red and green, respectively.